Hidden costs of school spirit: how expenses limit equity in extracurriculars

 Uniform fees, instrument rentals, competition travel, and supply costs quickly add up.
 While some students can absorb these expenses, others are left out, missing opportunities that build skills and connections.

-According to the straw poll of 51 Carlmont students, 27.5% said they had decided not to join or continue an extracurricular activity because of the cost.
+According to a straw poll of 120 Carlmont students, 28.3% said they had decided not to join or continue an extracurricular activity because of the cost.

 At Carlmont, administrators recognize that fee waivers and support systems exist, but not all students know how to access them or feel comfortable asking.
-The same survey found that 68.6% were unsure whether enough financial support is available, 17.6% felt the support was insufficient, and only 13.7% said it was adequate.
+The survey also revealed uncertainty: 65% of students were unsure whether Carlmont provides enough financial support, while 12.5% said support was lacking and only 22.5% felt it was adequate.

 “Socioeconomic differences are some of the things I have noticed when it comes to the people who can access certain extracurricular activities.
 Sports such as fencing, rowing, squash, and equestrian are considered expensive due to equipment and sometimes travel costs, making them less accessible to people without as much financial flexibility,” said Amy Kim, a junior at Carlmont.